-Participation in Continuing Education courses - As a retiree you are eligible to participate in Continuing Education courses on a space-available basis, without the payment of course fees.
-You are responsible for the purchase of any required texts, materials, and supplies.
-To participate in a course, go to the Continuing Education web site and fill out a Staff Development Form.
-Indicate "Retiree" as your Department and send the form to the Department of Human Resources for verification of your eligibility.
-The Department of Human Resources will forward your Form to the Continuing Education Program.
+Participation in Continuing Education courses - Retirees are eligible to participate in Continuing Education courses on a space-available basis, without the payment of course fees.
+Retirees are responsible for the purchase of any required texts, materials, and supplies.
+To participate in a course, retirees must go to the Continuing Education web site and fill out a Staff Development Form.
+Indicate "Retiree" as the Department and send the form to the Department of Human Resources for verification of your eligibility.
+The Department of Human Resources will forward the completed form to the Continuing Education Program.